bttmly/ish/readme.md

 $ privateToModule // 'hello'
 ```

 You can combine `-n` and `-m` to inject `module.exports` under a name and top level variables under their own identifiers.
+Checkout `bin/nri` for the command line arguments.